Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part6.md

 }
 ```

-We calculate the average value of Scale / TextCount, where TestCount is fixed and is equal the power of two, so we can replace divide with a bitwise shift.
+We calculate the average value of Scale / TestCount, where TestCount is fixed and is equal the power of two, so we can replace divide with a bitwise shift.
 Adding `1 << (Shift - Round)`, as I understand is for rounding up value due to carry propagation.
 For example:

 ```TEXT
 0b101100 >> 4 = 0b10